When should you contact a health care provider after an abortion?

 • Nausea, vomiting, or diarrhea that continues for more than 24 hours after taking the misoprostol, the second medication, which you take at home (keep in mind that nausea, vomiting, and diarrhea are considered normal side effects and are not a cause for concern in the first 24 hours after taking misoprostol)

-• Pain that is getting worse or that doesn’t go away with over-the-counter painkillers
+• Pain that is getting worse or that doesn’t go away with over-the-counter pain medications

 Want to learn more?